reverseth/rust_todolist/README.md

 # rust_todolist - Rust TodoList

-The goal of this project is to learn the Rust programming language and file management with the language.
+The main goal of this project is to learn the Rust programming language.

+This tool can help you to easily manage a todolist.
+No feature.
+Only add/delete tasks

 Tested on Arch Linux only.